7 Steps for the Perfect Natural-Looking Self-Tan

 A natural, even, super flattering glow is much easier than you think—and much easier than the backs of many tanner boxes, along with countless articles on the subject, make it sound.
-The prevailing wisdom involves assiduous exfoliation, along with some super awks time in the bathroom waiting for the tanner to dry.
-In truth, neither is that necessary.
+The prevailing wisdom involves assiduous exfoliation, along with some awkward time in the bathroom waiting for the tanner to dry.
+In truth, neither is necessary.

-The secret is that body cream—or lotion, or lip balm—makes everything a thousand times easier and better blended.
-I alternate between the ultranourishing, melts-right-in GOOPGENES body butter and the gorgeously scented Garden of Earthly Delights hand and body lotion from Sangre de Fruta.
+The secret is that body cream—or lotion or lip balm—makes everything a thousand times easier and better blended.
+I alternate between the ultranourishing, melts-right-in GOOPGENES body butter and the gorgeously scented Garden of Earthly Delights lotion from Sangre de Fruta.
 Smooth a good dollop between your palms and between your fingers (this also helps prevent tanned palms), then dab the excess anywhere you have thicker or drier skin—your elbows, ankles, tops of toes, knees.
 Thicker, drier skin pulls in more tanner, creating uneven dark spots and splotches that look decidedly unnatural.
 By smoothing cream over those areas, you make them a little more resistant to the tanner, and the result is an even glow instead of splotchiness.

 Once you’ve protected the drier spots from overtanning, apply your self-tanner.
 Start at the feet: They’re the hardest to get right, so focus your most intense blending attention on them.
 The feet have a jillion different odd angles, so make sure to get the tanner in there so you don’t end up with glaring pale spots.

 Move up your legs and blend.
 There’s no such thing as overblending.
 It’s also hard to overdo the amount of tanner on your legs—adding more tanner in a single application won’t make you more tan, counterintuitively.
 It will simply ensure no streaks and no missed spots.
 So be generous.